WouterJansen/emonTXethernet/Arduino Firmware/README.md

 It also prints out the information on the serial connection for debugging purposes.

+## Credits
-Based on the EmonTX Shield Serial Only example: https://github.com/openenergymonitor/emontx-shield/blob/master/firmware/Shield_CT1234_Voltage_SerialOnly/Shield_CT1234_Voltage_SerialOnly.ino and the Ethernet Client example.
+* Based on the EmonTX Shield Serial Only example: https://github.com/openenergymonitor/emontx-shield/blob/master/firmware/Shield_CT1234_Voltage_SerialOnly/Shield_CT1234_Voltage_SerialOnly.ino
+* Based on the Arduino Ethernet Client example.